 While in D.C. studying museums I walked to breakfast at the McDonalds near the White House.
 Outside I noticed an elderly woman pushing a cart full of her belongings.
 I walked inside to order and while waiting in line I saw her enter and sit down at a table.
 Something told me to order breakfast for her so I did.
 I took it to her and she was surprised but said thank you and asked me to join her.
 As we talked I explained that I was a Hopkins grad student studying museums.
 I also explained that I was completing my certification as an art teacher.
 She looked at me and said that teaching is something that would impact the world more than any other career.
 I enjoyed talking with her for a while and then I got up and wished her a good day.

 When I returned home I was hired to teach high school art a few weeks prior to actually finishing my teaching certification.
-I started as a high school art teacher but I have taught middle school for the past five years.
+I started as a high school art teacher but I have taught middle school since 2011.
 As the art teacher at WSMS my morning commute is only a fifteen minute drive in the country.
 In 2015 I was voted Teacher of the Year and I feel blessed to teach art here with many other professional educators.
 I love art and I think my students and staff members can see the passion that I have for teaching art.
 I'm also glad that I met that elderly woman in D.C.
 She was right about many things.
 In 2016 I was voted the Fine Arts Educator of the Year for my county.

 I also try to improve my personal art at home in my small studio.
 I have found that making art actually helps me teach art more effectively.
 The Hickory Museum of Art has exhibited my paintings and I exhibit my art online.
 I've also created art for a published children's book and was asked to paint a mural for the ABC show Extreme Makeover Home Edition in Charlotte.
 During the summer I enjoy painting and hiking the mountains with my camera.
 I also enjoy teaching individual or group adult workshops.

-View my personal art here…My personal art
+You can view my personal art here…My personal art